HS-Diffusion: Semantic-Mixing Diffusion for Head Swapping: Method

 Head swapping expects to preserve the head of $x_1$ and the body of $x_2$, while ensuring the realistic transition and background regions.
-We can directly blend the latent representations $z_0^H$ and $z_0^B$ with corresponding masks~($m^H,m^B$) for head and body.
+We can directly mix the latent representations $z_0^H$ and $z_0^B$ with corresponding masks~($m^H,m^B$) for head and body.
 But we cannot apply neck and background regions of either $x_1$ or $x_2$ to the head swapping results, because the neck size needs to fit the head and body, and the background region needs to consider the spatial occupation of the transition region.
 Therefore, we expect to expand or shrink adaptively the incomplete transition and background region.
-With the proposed semantic layout generator~(See~\cref{SLG}), we can obtain a blended semantic layout as condition guidance which provides plausible semantic information to guide denoising.
+With the proposed semantic layout generator~(See Sec.~\ref{SLG}), we can obtain an inpainted semantic layout as condition guidance which provides plausible semantic information to guide denoising.

-Inspired by the recent text-driven diffusion~\cite{avrahami2022blended_0,avrahami2022blended_1}, we design a progressive fusion strategy to implement head swapping with SG-LDM.
-More specifically, we first sample a random $z_T\sim\mathcal{N}(0,\mathbf{I})$ and obtain $z_T^H$ and $z_T^B$ by forward noising process~\cref{forward_noise}, and they can be considered as noises from a image manifold of the same noising level.
-Then we blend these noises with corresponding masks, and the blending at any time $t$ can be expressed as: $\hat{z_t}=z_t^H\odot m^H + z_t^B\odot m^B + z_t\odot m^r$, where $m^r=1-m^H-m^B$ denotes the rest region.
-Though the blended noise $\hat{z_T}$ might deviate from this manifold, the next denoising step will fuse the non-unified regions in $\hat{z_T}$ and further land the output $z_{T-1}$ to the manifold at $T-1$ noising level.
+Inspired by the recent text-driven diffusion~\cite{avrahami2022blended_0,avrahami2022blended_1}, we design a progressive fusion strategy to implement head swapping with LDM.
+More specifically, we first sample a random $z_T\sim\mathcal{N}(0,\mathbf{I})$ and obtain $z_T^H$ and $z_T^B$ by forward noising process Fig.~\ref{forward_noise}, and they can be considered as noises from a image manifold of the same noising level.
+Then we mix these noises with corresponding masks, and the mixing at any time $t$ can be expressed as: $\hat{z_t}=z_t^H\odot m^H + z_t^B\odot m^B + z_t\odot m^r$, where $m^r=1-m^H-m^B$ denotes the rest region.
+Though the mixed noise $\hat{z_T}$ might deviate from this manifold, the next denoising step will fuse the non-unified regions in $\hat{z_T}$ and further land the output $z_{T-1}$ to the manifold at $T-1$ noising level.
 During the iteratively progressive fusion process, the regions $m^H$ and $m^B$ in $z_t$ are derived from forward noising process, while providing fundamental reference for generating $m^r$ in $z_t$.
 Under the semantic guidance, the region $m^r$ in $z_t$ will harmonize the boundaries to match $m^H$ and $m^B$ in $z_t$.
-In the end, we can obtain $z_0$ which appears to be a unity and decode to a seamless head swapping image $\tilde{x}$.
+In the end, we can obtain the mixed $z_0$ which appears to be a unity and decode to a seamless head swapping image $\tilde{x}$.